libp2p/go-libp2p-circuit/cfg/peer-filter/README.md

 The peer filter allow to filter who can hop on your node.

-To use need first create an PeerFilter object:
+To use it first create an PeerFilter object:

 You may add some peer id allowed to hop here, that way faster than doing it after the object creation.